fluidecho/hypermq/README.md

 ## Performance

-hypermq uses a persistent HTTP connection between the `'bind'` and `'connect'` peers, as a result once the connection is made `{secure: false}`, hypermq shows comparable performance to axon.
+hypermq uses a persistent HTTP connection between the `bind` and `connect` peers, as a result once the connection is made `{secure: false}`, hypermq shows comparable performance to axon.

 ## License